 Do you know the benefit of showing related posts under your blog posts and pages?
 Related posts keep the visitor on your blog longer by offering them similar topics.
 You also give your visitors the option of digging deeper into your blog’s content by showcasing similar topics.
 Doing this even helps your bounce rate!
 Increasing the time visitors spend on your blog means their more likely to subscribe to your email service or connect with you on social media.
 For our email service, WPoutcast uses the Bloom plugin and some custom coding.

 Previously, WPOutcast used the free version of the Contextly plugin for our related posts but we found it lacking in features, customization, and control.
 With that being said, we recently switched to the free Yuzo Related Posts plugin.
 They have a pro version, but we found all the features we wanted with the free version.
 Here is a guide to the settings and features I enabled for this blog.
+(UPDATE: We are no longer using this plugin but still recommend it)

 From this settings page, you can control the text that appears above the images and choose how many related posts appear on each page.
 We picked 3 as we are using the larger thumbnails.
 This plugin is very light weight and will work well with many web hosts.